 Producing sign language interpreters

-Azima Dhanjee and Arhum Ishtiaq, our CEO and CTO respectively, as advocates of the Deaf community selected a group of 20 students who had prior knowledge and understanding of PSL.
+Azima Dhanjee and Arhum Ishtiaq, our CEO and CTO respectively, as advocates of the Deaf community, selected a group of 20 students who had prior knowledge and understanding of PSL.
 Having previous knowledge ensured their pre-established connection to the Deaf community and in creating a professionally close-knit network.
-These individuals were trained every weekend for duration of 4 months totalling up to 36 classes.
-The PSL Interpretation Training Program was aimed at providing formal sign language training and informing hearing individuals of the history of sign language – its vocabulary, grammar, interpretation rules, variations, visual elements and culture.
+These individuals were trained every weekend for the duration of 4 months totalling up to 36 classes.
+The PSL Interpretation Training Program was aimed at providing formal sign language training and informing hearing individuals of the history of sign language – its vocabulary, grammar, interpretation rules, variations, visual elements, and culture.

-The training taught them to introduce themselves, sign upper and lower case alphabets, common phrases, numbers, its syntax, full-on sentences, finger-spelling and a whole set of vocabulary.
+The training taught them to introduce themselves, sign upper and lower case alphabets, common phrases, numbers, its syntax, full-on sentences, finger-spelling, and a whole set of vocabulary.
 All participants were briefed on their conduct, adherence to professional guidelines, the code of ethics, and written and unwritten rules.
-They were taught to interpret dialogues effectively without distortions and alterations to convey the spirit of the message – whether they’re interpreting in-person and through video calling.
+They were taught to interpret dialogues effectively without distortions and alterations to convey the spirit of the message – whether they’re interpreting in-person and through video-calling.

-Aliya Afzal, emphasising on the significance of body language and facial expression when signing, said “I am extremely pleased with this class.
+Aliya Afzal, emphasising on the significance of body language and facial expression when signing, said, “I am extremely pleased with this class.
 During the orientation, I lacked confidence in myself but being a part of this project has made me learn so many things that I was previously unaware of.
-Kudos to the attentive and brilliant trainers for improving everyone’s signing skills and boosting my confidence”.
+Kudos to the attentive and brilliant trainers for improving everyone’s signing skills and boosting my confidence.”

 The graduation ceremony was hosted by GLOBE, a shared, interactive space by SiE’s to conduct various training programs.
-Farah Shafi Kamal, the Executive Director of the YES Program, recognized the efforts of all participants and handed each one of them their certificates – a jubilant end to a fruitful journey.
+Farah Shafi Kamal, the Executive Director of the YES Program, recognised the efforts of all participants and handed each one of them their certificates – a jubilant end to a fruitful journey.

 With the increasing need for interpreters in social and workplace situations, in peer interactions and healthcare settings, in public accommodation and telecommunications, this collaboration between YES and ConnectHear was much needed.
-Having organised Pakistan’s first ever extensive interpretation program, we are culminating an end to their isolated environment by producing proficient interpreters who help us in our goal of eradicating communication barriers by providing Sign Language Classes and interpretation services.
+Having organised Pakistan’s first ever extensive interpretation program, we are culminating an end to their isolated environment by producing proficient interpreters who help us in our goal of eradicating communication barriers by providing sign language classes and interpretation services.